PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 Known Issues:

 The current software on the master and the slave devices runs OK.
-ToDo: investigate how the command impulses can changes in such a way that the resulting audio of the morse code does appear less "staccato" (rigid).
+ToDo: investigate how the audio impulses can be changed in such a way that the resulting audio of the morse code does appear less "staccato" (rigid).
 In the morse code test version I experienced that setting ```tone_dot.time_ms``` to uneven decimal values, for example: 90, 110, 130, caused the tone for the dash to sound garbled.
 Also the tone of the ```push button``` on the M5Echo sounded garbled alike.
 That is why I